Some relational structures with polynomial growth and their associated algebras II: Finite generation: More examples of relational structures and age algebras

-\begin{example} Take the direct sum $\overline K_\infty \wr G$ of infinitely many copies of a connected graph $G$.
-The age algebra is the free commutative algebra generated by the (finitely many) connected induced subgraphs of $G$.
-Taking for $G$ the graph $K_{1,1}$, one get the infinite matching.
-The age algebra is finitely generated, whereas there are infinitely many monomorphic blocks. \end{example}

-\begin{examples} Consider the direct sum $R':=\overline K_\infty \wr K_{1,1}\oplus R$ of the relational structure $R$ of Example~\ref{example.notfinitelygenerated} with the infinite matching.
-The profile has polynomial growth, but $R$ has infinitely many monomorphic blocks and the age algebra is not finitely generated.
+\begin{examples} Consider the direct sum $R':= \overline K_\infty \wr K_{1,1}\oplus R$ of the infinite matching and the relational structure $R$ of Example~\ref{example.notfinitelygenerated}.
+The profile has polynomial growth, but $R$ has infinitely many monomorphic parts and the age algebra is not finitely generated. \end{examples}

-For a less artificial example, let $G$ be the simple graph consisting of the direct sum of an infinite wheel and an infinite matching.
-Each isomorphism type is the direct sum of a wheel, an independent set, and a matching.
-Therefore, the Hilbert series is $\hilbert_G(Z)=\frac{Z}{1-Z}\frac{1}{1-Z}\frac{1}{1-Z^2}$, and the profile has polynomial growth: $\profile_G(n) \approx a n^2$.
-There is one infinite monomorphic block (the leaves of the wheel), and infinitely many finite ones (the center of the wheel, and the edges of the matching).
-The age algebra is not finitely generated because $G$ contains as restriction the graph of Example~\ref{example.notfinitelygenerated} whose age algebra is not finitely generated. \end{examples}